coverclock/com-diag-diminuto/README.md

 # Targets

-This code is typically regression tested against one or more of the following hardware targets and software platforms depending on the feature.
+This code is typically regression tested against one or more of the following hardware targets and software platforms, depending on the feature.

 "Mercury"
 Dell OptiPlex 7040